Kyle Isbel Player Props: Royals vs. Mets

-On Tuesday, Kyle Isbel (batting .351 in his past 10 games) and the Kansas City Royals play the New York Mets, whose starting pitcher will be Jose Quintana.
+On Wednesday, Kyle Isbel (hitting .333 in his past 10 games) and the Kansas City Royals face the New York Mets, whose starting pitcher will be Kodai Senga.
 First pitch is at 8:10 PM ET.

-In his most recent appearance, he racked up four hits (going 4-for-5 with a double and two RBI) against the Twins.
+In his last game he had a hitless performance (0-for-3) against the Mets.

 Kyle Isbel Game Info & Props vs. the Mets